 It is a Daytona Widebody conversion to resemble the old Trans Am and IMSA race cars of the day.
 Extra wide front and rear fenders, Daytona Turbo dual scooped hood, front air dam, rear spoiler.
 16 inch BBS style wheels.
 The paint is still in reasonably good condition.
 The body is in good shape aside from some minor cracks that can be seen in the pictures.
 The frame is in very good condition and is very solid.
 It is a lifelong CA car.
 The later model seats are in good shape.
 Digital gauges have been installed and, while they work, I am not sure how accurate they are.
 The tilt/telescopic steering column has a broken pin inside it so, although you can still drive it, it is loose and needs some repair.
 The driver’s power window works when it feels like it.
 The passenger side works.
 There is no stereo.
 I have tried to be honest and upfront about the condition so you know exactly what you are getting.
 A one of a kind old Corvette that needs some minor fixes.
 Clean, clear California title in hand.
 I would consider doing some horsetrading on an interesting Corvette, Camaro, Muscle Car, or a steel body Hot Rod.
 Please be realistic with your trades.
 Just because you don’t want your junk any more doesn’t mean that I do either.

 More info: Listing has ended.
-Search on eBay for similar 1971 Chevrolet Corvette
+Click to search on eBay for similar 1971 Chevrolet Corvette (Affiliate link)

 Seller's other items: victimz